keremburakyilmaz/website-fingerprinting/README.md

 ### 3.2 Manuel Michael Voit
+I was responsible to implement the local webserver and the database.
+I came up with the idea for the simplified demonstration of fingerprinting and realized it with this setup.
+I used the fingerprinting website that Kerem created and added the buttons and the logic behind them for the demonstration.
+For the testing I coordinated the interface with Frederic and implemented it.
+I created and tested the necessary endpoints of the webserver and the database tables.

+I also supported Frederic in creating the browser automation script for the testing.
+I discussed the use of a dockerized environment or VMs with him and fixed problems related to the loading of extensions with Selenium for Chrome and Firefox.
+I set up a testing environment on Windows for all four browsers Chrome, Brave, Firefox and Tor.
+In order to do that, I ported the Selenium script that Frederic created for MacOS to work for Windows.
+Selenium does not support Tor browser automation out of the box.
+The [tor-browser-selenium](https://github.com/webfp/tor-browser-selenium) GitHub repository offers a way to automate Tor on Linux. [tor-browser-selenium-windows](https://github.com/Mohamed-Emad126/tor-browser-selenium-windows) is a fork of this repository.
+The files in the folder `./website-calls/tbselenium/` are not ours and originate from the beforementioned repository.
+This is also mentioned in the README and LICENSE file in the folder.
+I integrated this code into the testing script to allow us to automate the Tor Browser with Selenium WebDriver on Windows.
+Furthermore, I translated the BASH script for MacOS that executes all the test into a batch script for Windows and performed the tests on Windows.

+I worked on the following sections of the written report:
+- 1.1 Fingerprint-collection website including DB
+- 2.2 Local webserver and database
+- 3.2 Individual Contribution

 ### 3.3 Frederic Jonathan Lorenz
 During the project, my individual contributions focused on both research and technical implementation aspects of anti-fingerprinting measures.
 I began by investigating the severity of various fingerprinting features (2.3.1), identifying which browser and system attributes are most valuable to fingerprint collectors and therefore most critical to protect.
 This research was used as foundation for a review of existing mitigation techniques, evaluating their effectiveness and practicality for real-world use (2.3.2).
 Based on these findings, I developed a concrete test plan that balanced thoroughness with feasibility (keeping the generated data in manageable quantities).
 This was done by selecting a representative subset of browsers (Chrome, Firefox, Brave, and Tor), privacy extensions, browser settings, and the use of incognito mode to systematically analyze their impact on fingerprint uniqueness and privacy.
 (2.3.3)